-Having motivated the appropriateness of the infinite dimensional generalization, the goal of this paper is to perform statistical estimation in $\Cal{P}$ when $\eu{H}$ is an infinite dimensional RKHS.
-Formally, given i.i.d.~random samples $(X_i)^n_{i=1}$ drawn from an unknown density, $p_0$, the goal is to estimate $p_0$ through $\Cal{P}$.
-Throughout the paper, we refer to case of $p_0\in\Cal{P}$ as \emph{well-specified} in contrast to the \emph{misspecified} case where $p_0\notin\Cal{P}$.
-The problem is interesting and useful because it can be shown that $\Cal{P}$ is a rich class of densities (depending on the choice of $k$ and therefore $\eu{H}$) that can approximate a broad class of probability densities arbitrarily well (see Propositions~\ref{Thm:approx}, \ref{Thm:approx-fd} and Corollary~\ref{cor:approx}).
-This implies that instead of using non-parametric density estimation methods (e.g., kernel density estimation (KDE)) to estimate the class of densities mentioned in Propositions~\ref{Thm:approx}, \ref{Thm:approx-fd} and Corollary~\ref{cor:approx}, it is reasonable to estimate densities in $\Cal{P}$.
-In the finite-dimensional case where $\theta\in\Theta\subset\bb{R}^m$, estimating $p_\theta$ through maximum likelihood (ML) leads to solving elegant likelihood equations \cite[Chapter 5]{Brown-86}.
-However, in the infinite dimensional case (assuming $p_0\in\Cal{P}$), as in many non-parametric estimation methods, a straightforward extension of maximum likelihood estimation (MLE) suffers from the problem of ill-posedness \cite[Section 1.3.1]{Fukumizu-09a}.
+Motivated by the richness of the infinite dimensional generalization and its statistical applications, it is of interest to model densities by $\Cal{P}$, and therefore the goal of this paper is to estimate unknown densities by elements in $\Cal{P}$ when $\eu{H}$ is an infinite dimensional RKHS.
+Formally, given i.i.d.~random samples $(X_a)^n_{a=1}$ drawn from an unknown density $p_0$, the goal is to estimate $p_0$ through $\Cal{P}$.
+Throughout the paper, we refer to case of $p_0\in\Cal{P}$ as \emph{well-specified}, in contrast to the \emph{misspecified} case where $p_0\notin\Cal{P}$.
+The setting is useful because $\Cal{P}$ is a rich class of densities that can approximate a broad class of probability densities arbitrarily well, hence it may be widely used in place of non-parametric density estimation methods (e.g., kernel density estimation (KDE)).
+In fact, through numerical simulations, we show in Section~\ref{Sec:experiments} that estimating $p_0$ through $\Cal{P}$ performs better than KDE, and that the advantage of the proposed estimator grows with increasing dimensionality.